Misuse of Anti-Extremism in April 2020

 In Yelets (the Lipetsk Region), the court fined local activist Gennady Makarov one thousand rubles.
 The police discovered that, in 2013, he added to an album on one of his VKontakte accounts a photograph, which depicts laughing Vladimir Zhirinovsky pointing his finger at an actor dressed as Adolf Hitler.
 By posting this Zhirinovsky photo, the activist, expelled from the LDPR in 2010, apparently meant to criticize this party rather than advocate Nazi ideology.
 In addition, the audience of this post was extremely small – it scored only three “likes” and two comments, one of them critical of Zhirinovsky and the other one left by Makarov himself.

-Activist Albert Gerasimov was fined three thousand rubles in Penza due to his February 2018 post on his VKontakte page.
+Activist Albert Gerasimov was fined two thousand rubles in Penza due to his February 2018 post on his VKontakte page.
 Gerasimov compared barring Alexei Navalny from competing in the presidential elections with admitting African-American runner Jesse Owens to the 1936 Berlin Olympics.
 The post was accompanied by a photograph of Hitler with a swastika on his sleeve.
 Gerasimov is a member of the United Communist Party, and his views are anti-fascist.
 According to the activist, this was the second time he faced responsibility for the same post; he intends to appeal the fine.
 It is worth noting that, two days before the fine was imposed, Gerasimov had left a graffiti on the fence of the Penza governor’s house demanding the removal of the fence, which, according to the activist, was erected on a public road.

 We believe that punishment for display of Nazi symbols should be reserved for the cases related to propaganda of Nazism.
 A note that the punishment does not apply to cases, in which banned symbols are used to form a negative attitude towards Nazism, recently added to Article 20.3 of the Code of Administrative Offenses, is not likely to fully prevent inappropriate sanctions, but it does work in some instances.